 Reduced DNA Databases

 In California, police are legally permitted to obtain DNA samples from convicts -but only those who have been convicted of felonies.
 These DNA samples are often ran against samples obtained as evidence in order to help police identify additional suspects that already have felonies on their record.
-Now, people convicted of crimes listed in Prop 47 cannot be DNA tested and law enforcement agencies aren’t certain if they can keep the samples obtained from those who were released under the bill.
+Now, people convicted of crimes listed in California’s Proposition 47 cannot be DNA tested and law enforcement agencies aren’t certain if they can keep the samples obtained from those who were released under the bill.

-Date Rape Drug Charges
+Date Rape Drug Charges and California’s Proposition 47

 Prior to Prop 47, possession of “date rape drugs,” specifically ketamine, GHB and Rohypnol, was a felony.
 Now possession of these substances can be charged as a misdemeanor or a felony, as determined by the prosecutor.

 Again legislators are considering a revision of the law to return possession of these substances to a felony charge.
 Unlike other illegal substances that people take for recreational purposes, law enforcement officials argue that these drugs are most often used by predators for the purpose of raping victims, so they should carry stricter penalties.
-Again, criminal lawyers in Vista may oppose this change as the current law allows prosecutors to make a judgement call based on the circumstances of the case, particularly whether or not the person has a prior sexual offense on his or her record or has been previously caught with a date rape drug in his or her possession.
+Again, criminal lawyers tend to oppose this change as the current law allows prosecutors to make a judgement call based on the circumstances of the case, particularly whether or not the person has a prior sexual offense on his or her record or has been previously caught with a date rape drug in his or her possession.

 Criminal Record Revisions

-Because Prop 47 applies to those who have been convicted of specific crimes in the past, those who were previously convicted of certain crimes mentioned in the bill may be able to have their criminal record altered to show that they were convicted of a misdemeanor and not a felony.
+Because California’s Proposition 47 applies to those who have been convicted of specific crimes in the past, those who were previously convicted of certain crimes mentioned in the bill may be able to have their criminal record altered to show that they were convicted of a misdemeanor and not a felony.
 Some people may even be able to have the charges expunged from their record all together if they have already served the sentence in its entirety.

 It is worth noting though that if you have crimes such as murder, rape or child molestation on your record, you will not be eligible to have the charges reclassified on your record.
 Also, all change requests must be filed by November 2017, so you should act quickly.
-If you need help or have any questions about getting your record revised, please call a Vista criminal attorney to discuss your individual situation.
+If you need help or have any questions about getting your record revised, please call an attorney to discuss your individual situation.

 Creative Commons Image via Wheeler Cowperthwaite